A Cornerstone of Lean Manufacturing

 Customers can install ShopVue on large touchscreen terminals conveniently located at work centers throughout the factory.
 On each terminal, ShopVue displays a list of orders that have been dispatched to each of the machines covered by that terminal.
 This prioritized list lets the employee know when they are expected to start each order and how long it should take.
 ShopVue can either automatically sequence the orders by first in/first out or planners can adjust the order using an interactive Gantt chart tool called the Graphical Sequencer.
 The ability to fine tune sequences is often important at gateway operations or on critical machines.

 ShopVue also makes it easy for employees to report their activity.
-For example, a worker simply touches Run to begin an order and then touches special buttons to indicate partial quantities (like a pallet being completed), report scrap, or start another order (which automatically finishes the first one).
+For example, a worker simply touches Run to begin an order and then taps special buttons to indicate partial quantities (like a pallet being completed), report scrap, or start another order (which automatically finishes the first one).
 As the worker reports this activity, Shopvue updates shop floor metrics, WIP status, and your ERP in real-time.

 Benefits of Paperless Dispatch